cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Read_QC/README.md

 For example, you can tell that this is a dual-barcode libary (where the barcodes for my sample should be AAGGCGA on one end of the fragment, and TAGAGAG at the other end of the fragment).
 If you sequence 7 bp for an index, but you only use 6 bp, then that is why there are N's.
 You can also see more about the [FASTQ file format](https://en.wikipedia.org/wiki/FASTQ_format) on Wikipedia, and I have a diagram about the [barcoding design](https://www.biostars.org/p/376585/#376623) (based upon what somebody else drew for me) in the Biostars discussion about de-multiplexing.

+Within the read, the "N" nucleotides probably are the result of missing .bcl files.
+For some applications, you may want to either filter those reads, or trim certain positions in the read.

 I will add code and results if I think there is something else valueable in the flanking sequence that doesn't actually come from the cat genome.